 § Remove the source of the conflict (eg. Relinquishing or divesting the personal interest that creates the conflict)

-§ Have no involvement by absenting yourself from and not taking part in any debate or voting on the issue as if the provisions in S451 of the Local Government Act apply (particularly if you have a significant non-pecuniary interest)
+§ Have no involvement by absenting yourself from and not taking part in any debate or voting on the issue as of the provisions in the Code of Conduct (particularly if you have a significant non-pecuniary interest)

 Clause 375A of the Local Government Act 1993 – Recording of voting on planning matters